IBM/hdp-search-spark-recommender/README.md

    !!which python
    !!which pip
    ```
-2. In a terminal, do `docker ps` to list all the docker containers.
+2. In a terminal, type `docker ps` to list all the docker containers.
 3. Find out the container id of your notebook by looking for the image name `dsx-desktop:ana27`.
+4. Start a interactive bash shell on the container by running the following command:
+    ```
-4. docker exec -it <container_id>
+    docker exec -it <container_id>
+    ```
-5. On the prompt, enter the following command to install `solrcloudpy` (this example assumes that the output of `!!which pip` is `/opt/conda/bin/pip`):
+5. At the prompt, enter the following command to install `solrcloudpy` (this example assumes that the `pip` command location determined by Step 1 is `/opt/conda/bin/pip`):
    ```
    /opt/conda/bin/pip install --ignore-installed -U solrcloudpy
    ```